Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: S2AC and SDAC

 Given the deterministic nature of the policy, we employ the Deterministic Policy Gradient theorem (DPG, \cite{silver2014deterministic}) for the policy update:

-Concerning the critic updates, we employ also in this case ObGD with traces to minimize the following objective:
+Concerning the critic updates, we employ also in this case ObGD with traces to minimize the following instantaneous squared residual:

-where $\sigma_r$ is usual reward scaling signal presented in \cite{engstrom2020implementation}.
-As for S2AC, no target network is employed, namely, the target in \autoref{eq:tderror} is given by the online version of $Q_{\pi_{\boldsymbol{\theta}},\boldsymbol{\phi}}$.
-Additionally, inspired by \cite{fujimoto2018addressing}, the target in \autoref{eq:tderror} presents an additional noise $\boldsymbol{\epsilon}_2\sim \mathcal{N}(\boldsymbol{0},\boldsymbol{I}\sigma^2)$ in order to mitigate the risk of critic overfitting to narrow peaks in the value estimate.
+where, inspired by Fujimoto et al.\ \citep{fujimoto2018addressing}, the target includes additional noise $\boldsymbol{\epsilon}_2\sim \mathcal{N}(\boldsymbol{0},\sigma^2\boldsymbol{I})$ to mitigate the risk of critic overfitting to narrow peaks in the value estimate.
 The injection of small Gaussian noise into the target encourages the Q-value function to be smooth in the neighborhood of each action, reducing the variance introduced by function approximation errors and improving the stability of the learning targets.
-Its practical importance is shown in the ablation study in \autoref{subsec:streamingexp}.
+The practical importance of this design choice is empirically validated in the ablation study of \autoref{subsec:streamingexp}.
+As for S2AC, no target network is employed, namely, the target in \autoref{eq:tderror} is given by the online critic $Q_{\pi_{\boldsymbol{\theta}},\boldsymbol{\phi}}$ evaluated on a single next transition $(\boldsymbol{s}_{t+1}, \boldsymbol{a}_{t+1})$, making the update solely dependent on the tuple $(\boldsymbol{s}_t, \boldsymbol{a}_t, r_{t+1}, \boldsymbol{s}_{t+1})$.
 For a pseudocode of SDAC, refer to \autoref{sec:supp_pseudocodes} in the supplementary material.